Will HMRC accept scanned receipts for business expenses?

 You don’t have to scan - take a snap instead!

 Finally, don’t forget that managing your receipts doesn’t have to be about sitting at a desk and scanning pieces of paper - why not just snap a photo of that receipt on your smartphone as soon as you spend the money?
-If you’re using FreeAgent's mobile site or its iOS or Android app you can just attach the receipt image to your expense entry.
-Job done, and no desk required!
+If you’re using the FreeAgent mobile app you can simply upload the receipt image straight to your expense entry.
+Job done, no desk required!